fluid-project/handbook.floeproject.org/src/collections/pages/en-CA/approaches.md

     key: Approaches
     order: 3
 ---
-The content of this section is organized in the following areas:

-* Best Practices
-* Inclusive Authoring
-* Inclusive Assessment
-* Co-Creation

-Each section intends to guide teachers, content creators, web developers, and others in creating more inclusive and accessible educational resources.
-Use the table of contents to navigate the content.
+This section introduces approaches for creating more inclusive and accessible learning resources and environments.
+There are five important principles that have been identified to help guide an ongoing practice of creating accessibile learning resources and environments.
+Also included in this section are inclusive approaches to creating, assessing, and authoring educational resources.